 If, when discussing these goals, the coach is not asking you questions and offering his/her opinions, this may not be the best box to join.
 The good CrossFit programs want to help you use their programming philosophy and equipment to help you meet your goals.
 It’s not about them.
 It’s about you.

 The leadership of every CrossFit box is more important than any other factor.
 According to Antony Lo, in his article on choosing a gym, “The leadership drives the culture of the box.
 Some are competitors.
 Some are young.
 Some are older, ex competitors, some are ex personal trainers, some are mid-life career changers.
-To be honest, it doesn't matter...they have to be a good fit for you.
+To be honest, it doesn't matter… choosing a Crossfit gym is about what's good for you.

 What does matter is their commitment to their members and to safety.
 A focus on technique is obviously desirable.
 CrossFit preaches "mechanics, consistency, intensity" which means you get the technique right, you do it consistently and then, and only then do you try to go a bit harder or a bit faster or a bit heavier.
 A good coach will hold you back a bit if you don't have the technique right.
 It can be infuriatingly frustrating but it is the right thing to do.”